yakhyo/mobilenet-ssd-with-opencv/README.md

-# Implementation mobile ssd (caffe model) using Opencv library in python
+# Object detection using Mobile SSD and Opencv in python